-5.4 CONCEPTUAL PARK DESIGNS
+5.4 DESIGNS CONCEPTUAL PARK

 With the exception of trails and sidewalks around the perimeter of the Specific Plan area, the plazas, squares and sidewalks along Main Street, and potentially a portion of The Village Green, recreational amenities within the Specific Plan are planned as privately maintained facilities for residents of The Village.
-As designed, the Village Green (Planning Area 15) and Neighborhood Park (Planning Area 6) provide the focal point for community recreation and include green-space, community rooms, and pools.
+As designed, the Village Green (Planning Area 15) and Neighborhood Park (Planning Area 6) provide the focal point for community recreation and include green-space.
 The greenspace planned for the Village Green could be designated as a public park given its proximity to the public spaces planned within Mixed Use Planning Areas.
 A determination of public vs. private shall be made prior to recordation of the final map.
-Several privately maintained pocket parks, courtyards, and pathways interspersed throughout The Village Specific Plan to provide more passive recreational opportunities for Village residents.
-Privately maintained terrace and courtyard recreational facilities are also proposed to serve residents of the Very High Rise, High Density Residential, and Mixed Use Planning These recreation facilities are designed as outdoor rooms and are planned to include formal sensory gardens, enhanced paving, fountains, pools, and barbeque areas.
+Several privately maintained pocket parks, courtyards, and pathways are interspersed throughout The Village Specific Plan to provide more passive recreational opportunities for Village residents.
+Privately maintained terrace and courtyard recreational facilities are also proposed to serve residents of the High Rise, Very High Density Residential, and Mixed Use Planning Areas.
+These recreation facilities are designed as outdoor rooms and are planned to include formal sensory gardens, enhanced paving, fountains pools, and barbeque areas.